Bancroft's School: History

 The school was founded in 1737, following the death in 1728 of Francis Bancroft, who bequeathed a sizeable sum of money to the Drapers' Company, which continues to act as trustee for the school and as its governors.
 Bancroft's began in the Mile End Road in London's East End as a small charitable day school for boys, with an attached almshouse.

-The foundation was originally known as Bancroft's Hospital and until the late 19th century also acted as home for almsmen who had been freemen of the Company of Drapers.
-In 1884 the almshouse was abolished and the school moved to a new site at Woodford Green and the original buildings were demolished; the site is now occupied by Queen Mary, University of London.
+The foundation was originally known as Bancroft's Hospital and, until the late 19th century, also acted as a home for almsmen who had been freemen of the Company of Drapers.
+In 1884, the almshouse was abolished, and the school moved to a new site at Woodford Green, and the original buildings were demolished; the site is now occupied by Queen Mary, University of London.